Last Updated on February 6, 2026

 You pay a small charge to climb the winding staircases to reach the top of the tower and experience amazing views of Worcester.

 The staircases are narrow but there is a breathing point about a third of the way, with a floor where you can see the clock chamber.
-The tower tours start again in March 2023.

 Find out more at the Worcester Cathedral website.